This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 A MacBook Pro with a properly adjusted hinge will have a nice feel to it.
 It won’t be too hard to open or close but it won’t swing open or close with little effort.
 A bit of friction caused by the hinge is necessary to hold the display in place at whatever angle you like.

-Also, if you dropped your computer recently or had some other sort of major physical damage, it might be a good idea to check on the tightness of your hinges.
+Also, if you dropped your MacBook recently or had some other sort of major physical damage, it might be a good idea to check on the tightness of your hinges.

-Your computer might operate completely normal after a decent drop but there is always a chance you damaged or loosened some non-essential component such as a hinge.
+Your laptop might operate completely normal after a decent drop but there is always a chance you damaged or loosened some non-essential component such as a hinge.

 If you are pretty certain that the hinges are loose on your MacBook Pro, there are two different ways to go about getting them tightened.